Skip to Main Content

 1. Click the link to this Padlet: https://padlet.com/bleching/engl_2207_genai

-2. Take 3-5 minutes to brainstorm what you think some of the opportunities and challenges presented by GenAI technologies are, or will be.
+2. Take 3-5 minutes to brainstorm what you think some of the benefits/opportunities and risks/challenges associated with GenAI technologies are, or will be.

-There are many issues with GenAI tools.
-Here is a non-exhaustive list.
-Some to keep in mind are:
+There are also many risks/challenges associated with GenAI tools.
+Here is another non-exhaustive list:

 • Academic integrity—probably the issue that has been most talked about in higher education.
 What does it mean if GenAI can "pass" an assignment/test?
 Should the assignment/test be altered?
 How much—if at all—should students be taught about how to use GenAI?
 (Answers to that question vary significantly by discipline from total embrace to banning.)